nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 - **Auto-generated client and server functions** - it *seems* like [go-swagger](https://github.com/go-swagger/go-swagger) is the current preference for generating server and client code in Go for OpenAPI/Swagger.
 That repo's README has some notes on why [swagger-codegen](https://github.com/swagger-api/swagger-codegen) is a less desirable choice for this.
 The [docs](https://goswagger.io/faq/) for `go-swagger` will also be useful.
 - **Built-in routing** - go-swagger has built-in routing that's simple and makes use of the already very good net/http support in Go.
 Ideally the routing would be fully automated so we can hook it up to the automatically generated code instead of statically matching paths to functions.
 - **Auto-generated swagger docs** - (and endpoint for the swagger UI) - this is actually already being done in the existing grpc-gateway implementation so this just needs to be re-implemented in the new API service.
 - **Dedicated API types** - With the new separate data model for the underlying database types, we can make the API way more simple.
-There's a lot in the current API that just doesn't need to be there because it's the only place we're storing Syringe types in the code.
+There's a lot in the current API that just doesn't need to be there because it's the only place we're storing Antidote types in the code.
 This will allow us to make the API much more simple and as a result, move towards stability.

 Fortunately, it looks like [Netlify](https://github.com/netlify/open-api) has followed much of the above, so we can borrow some ideas from their implementation for this.